Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Conclusion

 \section{Conclusion}

 Our main contribution is twofold.
-First, we obtained interpolation conditions for {classes of linear operators $\LO{L}$, $\LOS{\mu}{L}$, and $\LOT{L}$} with bounds on the spectrum.
-With these, the powerful and well-developed framework of Performance Estimation Problems can be extended to analyze first-order optimization methods applied to problems involving linear operators.\\
+First, we obtained interpolation conditions for {classes of linear operators $\LO{L}$, $\LOS{\mu}{L}$, and $\LOT{L}$} with bounds on the eigenvalues or singular values spectrum.
+With these, the powerful and well-developed framework of Performance Estimation Problems can be extended to analyze first-order optimization methods applied to problems involving linear operators.

 Our extension allows us to analyze any fixed-step first-order method with any of the standard performance criteria.
 As a first example, we analyze the worst-case behavior of the gradient method applied to the problem $\min_x g(Mx)$ where $g$ is smooth and convex.
-We compute exact performance guarantees, and conjecture a closed-form expression for the convergence rate.
-We also analyze a more sophisticated algorithm, Chambolle-Pock's method, and obtain new tight convergence rates when the objective components are convex and Lipschitz.\\
+We compute exact performance guarantees and conjecture a closed-form expression for the convergence rate.
+We also analyze the more sophisticated Chambolle-Pock algorithm, tighten the existing primal-dual gap convergence rate, and obtain new exact, numerical convergence guarantees when the objective components are convex and Lipschitz.